 Is there a luxury traveler alive whose bucket list omits a deluxe African safari?
 It's time to get started.
 Eco-conscious Kenya, South Africa, and Botswana have become the go-to African safari choices.
 Here, safari adventurers get personal with majestic lions, leopards, giraffes, rhinos, and elephants.
 Later, they relish candlelit dinners and moonlit nights at simple yet stunning safari lodges and camps.

 Private or small-group African safaris, are highly customizable.
 Your adventure could include Range Rover trekking, heli-touring, biking, and hiking.
 Or it could swing by spectacular Victoria Falls or combine "bush and beach."
-Even better, safari outfitters who are seasoned Africa hands, like Extraordinary Journeys Africa and Abercrombie & Kent, do the planning for you.
+Even better, safari outfitters who are seasoned Africa hands, like Extraordinary Journeys Africa, Jacada Travel, and Abercrombie & Kent, do the planning for you.
 Your African safari may not be so far off.